ief015/open-konstruktor/SAVE-STRINGS.md

 ## Layer 1: Silicon

+This layer represents the position of silicon tiles.

 This layer has a length of `9CC` *((27 * 2 + 3) * 44)*.

 Columns have 27 2-byte elements, making this layer at most twice as large as all other layers: